galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 ## Future Plans

-A priority goal for us is to make Galaxy 100% usable by keyboard.
+A priority goal for us is to make Galaxy fully usable by keyboard.
 Another aspect will be to add even more accessibility-specific testing, to ensure there are no regressions.

 ## Accessibility is for everyone.